Ixox/TimoChess/README.md

 # TimoChess

 This goal of this project was to be able to play chess against a computer but using a real board and real pieces.
-Of cours i wanted to limit the cost.
+Of course i wanted to limit the cost.
 <br /><br />
 <img src="pictures/TimoChess_01.jpg" width="600px" />
 <br /><br />